And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The New York Post ran a story about Sharpton being a little jealous because he takes a bath every day and he was a presidential candidate.

-And here's Biden and these other Democrats talking about how clean and arc articulate uh Obama is in the New York Post story said that there might be a little jealousy here.
+And the New York Post story said that there might be a little jealousy here.

-So, you know, there's a timeline that everything in that in that parody is indeed a parody of what liberals and leftists are saying.
+Everything in that parody is indeed a parody of what liberals and leftists are saying.

 Okay, well, let me tell you why I think it's dangerous.

-All right, I think it's really it's really dangerous.
+So I think it's really dangerous.

-Yeah, what I'm gonna what's what's dangerous is you characterizing members of an audience that you don't know as racist.
+What's dangerous is you characterizing members of an audience that you don't know as racist.

-And you're doing this again from a standpoint of ignorance.
+And you're doing this, again, from a standpoint of ignorance.

 As I have said repeatedly, it breaks my heart to see how minorities in this country are treated by the people who claim to be their champions, because those people who claim to be their champions are the exact opposite.